Sending Modes

 Ready

 In a ready send, the sender completes the send without checking whether the receiver is ready.
 It may be analogized to the sender tossing the “letter” into a bin at the post office and expecting the receiver to find it.
 The sender then returns to work.
-If the receiver fails to fetch the message, the result is undefinied, so a ready send could be unpredictable.
+If the receiver fails to fetch the message, the result is undefined, so a ready send could be unpredictable.

 Standard